Editor's choice: Credible personal loans

 A balance transfer credit card allows you to move multiple credit card balances onto one new card.
 Often these come with 0% APR promotional rates that last up to 21 months.

-A secured loan is a personal loan that you back with collateral.
+A secured loan personal loan is one that you back with collateral.
 This can be anything of value that you own, like a savings account or CD.
 They’re typically easier to qualify for than other types of funding and can be a great option if your credit is less-than-perfect or you have a high debt-to-income (DTI) ratio.

 These typically come with lower rates than unsecured personal loans.
 But the risk is greater: You could lose your home if you default.